 AccraFab’s 155,000 square-foot facility resides in Liberty Lake, Washington – approximately 20 minutes from Spokane and only minutes from the Idaho border.
 We have excellent accessibility to the Interstate, multiple shipping distribution centers and the Spokane International Airport, making delivery options easy.
+Our state of the art facility ensures that we can help with your contract manufacturing project.

 From Site Selection magazine, November 2016